MinaProtocol/mina/docs/specs/consensus/README.md

 ## 5.4 Sliding window density

-**IN REVIEW**

-This section describes Mina's succinct sliding window density algorithm, how windows are represented in blocks, and how to compute *minimum window density*.
+This section describes Mina's succinct sliding window density algorithm used by the long-range fork rule.
+It describes in detail how windows are represented in blocks and how to compute *minimum window density*.

 ### 5.4.1 Terminology